-The Open Web Application Security Project (OWASP) released the OWASP Top 10 – 2017 this past month.
-The new standard includes the ten most critical web application security risks, the first update since the 2013 version.
+The Open Web Application Security Project (OWASP) released the OWASP Top 10 – 2017.
+The new standard includes the ten most critical web application security risks.
+This is the first update since the 2013 version.

 The OWASP Top 10 list has become the “de facto” application security standard to help organizations be aware of the more prevalent web app security risks and develop more secure apps.